 Chesapeake Bay Initiative Educates Hundreds of Virginia Students

-Chesapeake Bay Research Reserve-Virginia partners with local teachers to educate students about the country’s largest watershed.
+The Takeaway: Chesapeake Bay Research Reserve-Virginia partners with local teachers to educate students about the country’s largest watershed.

 Over three years, a project to expand Chesapeake Bay watershed education has reached 800 Virginia ninth graders in four counties and boosted teacher literacy in climate science through field trips, trainings, and use of real-time data.
 Public schools in Gloucester, Mathews, Middlesex, and York counties are taking part.